 Dr. Greg Vecchi discusses grievance-based active killers in school and work environments and examines a methodology that uses behavioral analysis to increase the success of predicting and preventing these occurrences.

 There is no licensure or certification in Florida or most states for Forensic Psychology at this time.
 It is considered a subspecialty of other clinical mental health or legal programs.
 If your career goal is to be a forensic psychologist or do clinical work, then it is suggested you consider our doctoral programs such as our Ph.D. in Clinical Psychology, or Psy.D. in Clinical Psychology, as these programs lead to the general psychology license in Florida and most states.
 Also, the M.S. in Forensic Psychology meets the prerequisites for these programs.
-If you want to be a mental health counselor at the Master's level, you can apply for our M.S. in Mental Health Counseling or M.S. in Counseling where you can obtain the requirements for licensing in Florida.
+If you want to be a mental health counselor at the Master's level, you can apply for our M.S. in Counseling where you can obtain the requirements for licensing in Florida.